mrbonsoir/mrbonsoir.github.io/_posts/2019-15-07-Color-blindness-for-the-people.markdown

 The work of a scientist is to observe phenomena, possibly to understand and to explain them.
 Ideally you want to be able to recreate an observation with the right parameters such that you can offer some kind of solution.
 In our example the phenomenon is color blindness or color vision deficiency (CVD).
 We want to be able to modify images such that human with CVD can access the same information as people with normal vision.

-As we don't have on demand test persons that are color blind we need to use color vision model to simulate how such personns will see the world with their colors.
+As we don't have on demand test persons that are color blind we need to use color vision model to simulate how such persons will see the world with their colors.
 Different color vision models and CVD exist, meaning one type of CVD can be simulate differently.

 I did mention prototyping, we will have a look at the transformation applied to the images to perform those CVD simulations.
 It's mostly matrix transformation.
 I used, wait for it, Python programming language for that.